LeoMart83/Frontend-Challenge/README.md

 💬 ***General Comments & Notes:*** ℹ️

-1. I didn't add success notifications for patinet notes actions on the Patient Details page because the functionality was already implemented on the Patients page.
+1. I didn't add success notifications for patient notes actions on the Patient Details page because the functionality was already implemented on the Patients page.

 2. You cannot edit/delete a patient from the Patient Details page.
 I initially intended to add this, but I forgot and remembered after everything else was already finished.